In 2019 the vast majority of the insurance industry is using social media for marketing, branding, and customer service.

 Using social data will tremendously help your insurance company’s social media activities.

-If you have any questions about the process or best practices please don’t hesitate to ask us below in the comments.
+If you have any questions about the process, or best practices when working with social media analytics in the insurance industry please don’t hesitate to ask us below in the comments.

 We do our best to answer every comment!